 Erosion Delivery Systems

-These systems are characterized by an erosion feeder in which cartridges are inserted containing the copper or silver (referred to as minerals) and chlorine.
+These systems are characterized by an erosion feeder in which cartridges are inserted containing the copper or silver (referred to as minerals) along with chlorine.
 The water flowing through the feeder erodes the metals and the chlorine into the pool water.
 Dosing with an erosion feeder is unpredictable as water flow is uneven due to pump run time, filter efficiency and system pressure.
 The result in many cases is staining of the pool surfaces.

 Electronically Controlled Ionization Systems